SHIVAM-SINGHHH/Web-Scraping-of-cars24-in-python/README.md

-# Web-Scraping-of-cars24-in-python
+# Web-Scraping-in-Python-
-·	Scraping various data from website called cars24 with help of python ·	After filtering and analyzing the data than it was Sorted in csv format ·	Then with PostgreSQL performed various task
-·	Used: PostgreSQL , Python
+I used Python 3  to Web scraping a site  Car24  to get data of different  cars and Save it to CSV File.